-But it turns out we’re going to have to find a way around that problem, as the inside of the door really isn’t the best place for our favourite white stuff.
+But it turns out we’re going to have to find a way around that problem, as the inside of the door really isn’t the best place for the white stuff.

-That’s because the fridge door is actually the warmest place in your fridge, and keeping something like milk – which goes off easily – there will mean it goes old faster.
+That’s because the fridge door is actually the warmest place in your fridge, and keeping something like milk – which goes off easily – there will mean it sours faster.

-Instead, you should put foods that have natural preservatives in the fridge door instead – such as jams, condiments and juice.
+Instead, you should put foods that have natural preservatives in the fridge door – like jams, condiments and juice.

-And when it comes to the other shelves, the bottom shelf should contain your raw meat and fish, as it’s the coldest part.
+And when it comes to the other shelves, the bottom one should contain your raw meat and fish, as it’s the coldest part.
 Doing so also minimises the risk of cross-contamination (spreading bacteria), as it stops it dripping on to anything below it, or touching something else.

 The upper shelves should be kept for foods that won’t need cooking, like leftovers and deli meats, while finally, the drawers are where your vegetables and salads should go.

-Well, at least we’d been getting that last one right.
+Well, at least we’ve been getting that last one right.